Public Safety Assessment

 The Public Safety Department provides law enforcement and security at CCSF District facilities.
 These services include providing both personal safety as well as the protection of district property.
 Also, the department oversees certain areas of the parking and alarm services.
 The Public Safety Department is also the lead coordinators of the Emergency Services program.

-These programs areas are on a regular cycle of review, during which outcomes are updated and revised.
+These service areas are on a regular cycle of review, during which outcomes are updated and revised.

 - Dispatch Services